 Law #8: The difficulty of defending a network is directly proportional to its complexity

 This is why when you want us to add some third party software we push back.
 Adding complexity should only be done when it is a business or technological necessity.
 As I pointed out with Red Hat Updates, keeping things stock is critical to easy server management.

 Law #10: Technology is not a panacea

 Too often people forget that there are other people out there trying to do bad things to their network.
 Clever security technology can be cracked by clever hackers.
 Planning for security, implementing those plans, and knowing what to do when something does go wrong is key.
 This is one reason we push our CDP backup services.
 By retaining older backups, we can easily roll back a system to a pre-intrusion state.
-Our server backup services save many people after their outdated blog software was hacked.
+Using our backups, we have restored many sites after they were hacked.

 These are some of the key issues we see impacting our clients.
 I recommend you review the full list of 10 Immutable Laws of Security Administration and 10 Immutable Laws of Security.
 Though written years ago, they are still relevant today.